Blackfell/blackfell.github.io/about.md

 I've used my OT monitoring background to build our assessment offering for highly sensitive environments, and my threat modelling experience to support a set of service lines: threat modelling products, helping businesses threat model their own products, and training clients to do it themselves.

+In 2026, I got to travel to DEFCON 34 to present some research into OPTO22 PRogrammable Automation Controllers, demonstrating our discovery script and techniques to bridge separate OT security zones.
+We also presented the PTP Industrial Cocktail Systems (ICS-es), which were lovingly built by me and the inimitable Adam Bromiley.
+It was great to be involved in the ICS Village, what a great group of people!
+You can read more [here](https://www.pentestpartners.com/security-blog/planes-plcs-and-6am-runs-at-defcon-34/).

 ## Find me elsewhere

 - **LinkedIn** - [in/blackfell](https://www.linkedin.com/in/blackfell/)